Euro20179/catmd/README.md

 # catmd
-catmd is a POSIX script that will output the given md file to stdout and prettify it,
+catmd is a program that will output the given md file to stdout and prettify it,

 try it on this README and see how it works